-What will my lawn look like following scarification?
+What will my lawn look like following Scarification?

 Lawns that are scarified at this time of year will take some time to recover as the grass plant does not grow in low temperatures.
-You should not expect to see any rejuvenation of your lawn until the following Spring.
+You should not expect to see any rejuvenation of your lawn until the following spring.
 The good news is that you don’t need to do anything during this period as the soil is generally wet enough to ensure the roots and the grass plants remain healthy.

-Lawns that are scarified in Spring or Summer will require a little further help to rejuvenate.
+Lawns that are scarified in spring or summer will require a little further help to rejuvenate.
 Generally, we would only carry out such work if we feel the lawn has little chance of improving without it.
-To help your lawn rejuvenate, the soil must remain wet at all times by watering it, and the lawn must be mown regularly to ensure the grass plants remain healthy.
+To help your lawn rejuvenate and ensure the grass plants remain healthy, the soil must remain wet at all times and the lawn must be mown regularly.
 The more frequently you mow your lawn whilst ensuring the soil remains wet, the quicker your lawn will rejuvenate.

 What will happen to the thatch once my lawn is scarified?

-Will scarification remove all of the moss in my lawn?
+Will Scarification remove all of the moss in my lawn?

-No. Although scarification does remove a large proportion of moss from the lawn, it’s main purpose is to reduce the home of moss, thatch.
-Attempting to remove every last bit of moss will only cause long term damage to the grass plants.
+No. Although Scarification does remove a large proportion of moss from the lawn, its main purpose is to reduce the home of moss, thatch.
+Attempting to remove every last bit of moss will only cause long-term damage to the grass plants.

-Why don't I just control the moss in my lawn using a moss control treatment each year?
+Why don't I just control the moss in my lawn using a moss-control treatment each year?